A Theory of Consciousness from a Materialistic Point of View

 This perception arises from Perception of other and self as afforded through identification of things experienced as friend or foe, coupled with the associated categorized information encoded as feelings, and the predictive nature of our mind and how it uses our senses to update that prediction in real time, and learned salience.

 What it is like to be human is a matter of how our brains go about making their prediction.
 Feeling, memory, persistent perspective, friend or foe identification.
-All of these subconscious processes being combined by a meta-process give us a sense of what it is like to be what we are.
+All of these subconscious processes being combined by a “meta-process” give us a sense of what it is like to be what we are.
 Our differing experiences, coupled with our salience landscape, are why each person sees what it is like for them a bit differently from others of the same species.
+It is why we always think of ourselves as special, different.

 “Is consciousness a cognitive function?”